Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Source: Hootsuite

 Again, both Buffer and Hootsuite have analytics tools.
-However, Hootsuite comes out on top since it offers statistics on all social postings, even on the free plan.
+However, Hootsuite is a place on the top as it offers statistics on all social postings including even on the free plan.

 Buffer, on the other hand, is restricted in its capabilities and only works with content posted from the tool.
 There’s also the problem that it doesn’t provide any analytics services on its free tier.